-Example 2: To manually configure an IP address of 150.250.6.10 for the NMC, type:

-tcpip -i 150.250.6.10
+Example 2: To manually configure an IP address of 150.250.6.10 for the NMC, type: tcpip -i 150.250.6.10 tcpip6

-tcpip6

-Description: Enable IPv6 and view and manually configure these IPv6 TCP/IP settings for the NMC:
+Description: Enable IPv6 and view and manually configure these IPv6 TCP/IP settings for the NMC.
+NOTE: TCP/IPv6 must be enabled to configure its settings.

 Option Argument Description -S enable disable Enable or disable TCP/IP v6.
 The default value is disable. -man enable disable Enable manual addressing for the IPv6 address of the NMC.
 The default value is disable. -auto enable disable Enable the NMC to automatically configure the IPv6 address.
-The default value is enable. -i <ipv6 address=""></ipv6> Set the IPv6 address of the NMC. -g <ipv6 gateway=""></ipv6> Set the IPv6 address of the default gateway. -d6 statefull stateless never Set the DHCPv6 mode, with parameters of statefull (for address and other information, they maintain their status), stateless (for information other than address, the status is not maintained), never.
+The default value is enable. -i <ipv6 address=""></ipv6> Set the IPv6 address of the NMC. -d <ipv6 gateway=""></ipv6> Set the IPv6 address of the default gateway. -d6 statefull stateless never Set the DHCPv6 mode, with parameters of statefull (for address and other information, they maintain their status), stateless (for information other than address, the status is not maintained), never.
 The default value is stateless.